A systematic review of assistive technologies for children with dyslexia: Results

-Haptic technology refers anything that can create an experience of touch by applying forces, vibrations, or motions to the user \cite{sreelakshmi2017haptic}.\\ The researchers \citeauthor{park2019investigating} introduced haptic technology that aids children with special abilities to improve fine motor control for their handwriting.
-Multilevel of haptic guidance were provided for various letter depending upon the complexity of alphabets.
-A group of 42 children participated in this research and the result showed that disturbance haptic guidance was the most effective for high complexity handwriting tasks (such as writing the letters “o” and “g”), partial haptic guidance was the most effective for medium complexity handwriting tasks (such as “t,” “r,” “s,” “e,” “n,” “a,” and “b”), and full haptic guidance was the most effective for low complexity letters (such as “i”).
-Haptic based technology provides real-time feedback with visual, kinesthetic, and touch sensation which can improve brain activity in learning.
-The Letters that were frequently used, confusing (b and d) were prioritized to evaluate haptic systems' effectiveness in enhancing handwriting.\\ Similarly, \citeauthor{am2021writely} introduced Writely, a haptic force feedback system that uses Haptic force feedback for training non-dominant hand writing.
-Researchers had implemented guidance and anti-guidance system where the children who uses this system would provide a forced haptic feedback if they glides the letters trace.
-The system is on early stage of exploration, and can establish with a low cost solution for enhancing motor skills for special children.\\
+The researchers Park et al.~\cite{park2019investigating} introduced haptic technology that aids children with special abilities to improve fine motor control for their handwriting.
+Multilevel of haptic guidance was provided for various letters depending upon the complexity of alphabets.
+A group of 42 children participated in this research, and the result showed that disturbance haptic guidance was the most effective for high complexity handwriting tasks (such as writing the letters “o” and “g”), partial haptic guidance was the most effective for medium complexity handwriting tasks (such as “t,” “r,” “s,” “e,” “n,” “a,” and “b”), and full haptic guidance was the most effective for low complexity letters (such as “i”).
+Haptic-based technology provides real-time feedback with visual, kinesthetic, and touch sensation which can improve brain activity in learning.
+The Letters that were frequently used, confusing (b and d), were prioritized to evaluate haptic systems' effectiveness in enhancing handwriting.

+Similarly, Am Faleel et al.~\cite{am2021writely} introduced Writely, a haptic force feedback system that uses Haptic force feedback for training non-dominant hand writing.
+Researchers had implemented a guidance and anti-guidance system where the children who use this system would provide a forced haptic feedback if they glide the letter trace.
+The system is on early stage of exploration, and can be established with a low-cost solution for enhancing motor skills for special children.